bmitch/consoleEvents/README.md

 ```

 ### Modify commands to extend custom class ###
-In any command that you wish to trigger these events simple replace the:
+In any command that you wish to trigger these events simply replace the:
 ```
 use Illuminate\Console\Command;
 ```